wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-loadbalancing-endpoints.md

-# Using the Load Balance Endpoint
+# How to use a Load Balance Endpoint

 **Session Affinity Load Balancing between Three Endpoints**